stuartdd/RemoteLogger/README.md

-# json_tools
+# Remote Logger

-Echos http requests sent to it.
+A GUI that Echos/Logs http requests sent to it.
-Logs all interactions.
+It also Logs all interactions.

 Logs are on screen

-Uses rules to define responses if required
+It can use a set of rules (expectations) to define responses if required

 * This module is dependent on json_tools module.